 A course on writing skills is a must.
 ‘History of science’ that discusses the evolution of a scientific field can also be experimented with.

 Do you think professional networking is important in teaching as it is in research?
 How can one benefit from such networking?

 It is very important to share one’s teaching experience with others.
 The first step could be that teachers attend each other’s classes and have constructive discussions on the teaching methodology.
 Just like research, ‘teaching skills’ need to be nurtured.

 We do have a few networking platforms – an orientation program and two refresher courses.
 This is an opportunity for teachers across the country to network, these opportunities should be strengthened in a meaningful way.

 How would you feel about sharing your teaching experiences as a mentor during teacher conferences?
 Do you know of any conferences for teachers of STEM in India?
 Do you think having these conferences is a good idea?

 I would love to do it, though I am not aware of any conferences for STEM teachers.

-It is important that these forums be used to discuss new topics that could be taught, approaching the same in an interesting way and nurturing of experimental skills.
+It is important that these forums be used to discuss new topics that could be taught, approaching the same in an interesting way and nurturing experimental skills.
 These forums can help teachers in pedagogy innovation.